smcqueen-95/node-express/README.md

 - This was a great exeprince as I got more experience using Express
 - It gave me more insight on the backend side
+- Is a simple backend server for future projects

 # Application Features